Kunlong1994/lab3/Lab-06.md

 ### Installation
 Clone (download) the repository from GitHub to the Pi.

-1. From the terminal window which is logged into the Pi, go to the home folder with `cd ~`
+1. From the terminal window which is logged into the Pi, go to the home (cd means change directory, and ~ means home) folder with `cd ~`
 1. In a web browser on your laptop, fork the github project [IDD-Fa19-lab6](https://www.gitHub.com/far-lab/IDD-Fa19-Lab6), by clicking the fork button on the top right side.
 1. Copy the link to your forked version of the project.<!--(for more information on forking look [here](https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/Forking-a-GitHub-project)). -->
 1. From the terminal window which is logged into the Pi, clone the git repository with the copied information